abalabokhin/translate_tra/README.md

 # translate_tra
+There are many scripts here, but the main one:

 The script to translate one \*.tra file (a localization file for infinity engine modding) using google translate.

 The script should be used like this: